PappyEric/GIS_Runtipi_catalog/apps/metabase/metadata/description.md

-# Metabase

-Metabase is an open source business intelligence tool.
-It lets you ask questions about your data and displays answers in formats that make sense, whether that’s a bar graph or a detailed table.
+# Metabase: Analytics for Everyone

+**Metabase** is an open-source Business Intelligence (BI) tool that lets anyone in your team ask questions about your data without knowing SQL.

+## Why use this?
+- **Visualize Your Data**: Create beautiful dashboards, bar charts, and pies from your GIS tables.
+- **Map Integration**: Metabase has native support for mapping coordinates and regions.
+- **Embedded Analytics**: Share dashboards publicly or embed them in other applications.

-## Data Storage
+## Integration
-Uses the internal H2 database for its own settings by default, but connects to `gis-postgres` for analytics.
+This instance is pre-configured to connect to `gis-postgres`.
+Use the credentials you set up during installation to link your `gis` database and start exploring.